4. CLUB LOGO – TRADEMARK SYMBOL

 24. EXECUTIVE COMMITTEE

 a.
-There shall be an Executive Committee consisting of the Officers of the Club, four elected Members and the Immediate Past Commodore (ex officio).
+There shall be an Executive Committee consisting of the Officers of the Club, four elected Members (Must be Full Members of the Club) and the Immediate Past Commodore (ex officio).

 b.
 The Executive Committee shall be the governing body of the Club.
 This Committee shall meet once, at least, in every month.

 c.
 The Committee shall draft such rules it deems necessary to ensure the proper management of the Club at all times, and such rulings to be known as the House Rules, shall be printed and posted in the Club for the information and guidance of all Members.

 d.
 There shall be an Entertainment Committee, Sports Committee and House Committee.
 The Entertainment Committee and Sports Committee reporting to the Vice Commodore within seven days of their meeting.